vickmuir/vpc-on-classic-block-storage/block_storage_vpc_manage_storage_limits.md

 # Managing volume count and capacity limits
 {: #managingstoragelimits}

 {{site.data.keyword.block_storage_is_short}} offers block-level data storage volumes that can be attached to an instance as either a boot volume or as a data volume.
-You can configure up to 750 block storage volumes per region.
+You can configure up to 300 block storage volumes per account per region.
 You can attach several block storage data volumes to a single instance for extra capacity.
 Capacity for secondary volumes ranges 10 - 2000 GB.
 {:shortdesc}

 Request more volumes by submitting a support case in the [portal](https://{DomainName}/unifiedsupport/cases/add){: external}.